pndaproject/red-pnda/README.md

 #### Q. OpenTSDB doesn't start after restarting it several times

 It might mean Hbase failed to start master or might have some issue.

+First, check the logs at `/var/log/opentsdb/opentsdb.log` and `/usr/local.hbase-1.2.0/logs`

-Here are the steps to rectify it:
+Here are the few suggestions to rectify it:

 * Try logging in to the `hbase shell`
 * Do a simple scan of any one of the `tsdb` tables by doing a `scan 'tsdb'` inside the hbase shell